 Fleur de sel (pronounced "flure-de-SELL") is a rare and expensive form of sea salt that is harvested in parts of France.
-The name fleur de sel is from the French for "flower of salt."
+The name fleur de sel is French for "flower of salt."
 It's delicate, flaky, and perfect for adding to dishes just before serving them.

 Salt is a common mineral on our planet, and most of the salt that's used in cooking is either dug out of the ground, in much the same way coal or other minerals are extracted, or extracted via a technique similar to fracking, where fresh water is pumped into the ground above a salt deposit.
 The salt dissolves in the water, and the salt-saturated water is then pumped out and evaporated on large heated pans.

-Both these these methods are comparatively simple, albeit performed on a large scale.
+Both these methods are comparatively simple, albeit performed on a large scale.

 Fleur de sel is produced by a process that is considerably more complicated, which involves collecting the thin layer of salt that rises to the surface of shallow pools of seawater along the coast of France, mainly but not exclusively in the Brittany region.

 Because it forms naturally under certain very limited weather conditions, and because it must be skimmed off by hand, fleur de sel is, by any estimation, an extremely expensive product, costing $30 per pound or even more.